• undefined a year ago

 Trying to suggest a serious link between the two is a bit ridiculous - rather like the idea that plants which look like dogs can heal dog bites (which is itself a form of over-recognition!) - but I find the parallel curious.

-• bcks 9 months ago
+• bcks a year ago

 Back in 2018, I ran a little test to see if I could push Google Cloud Vision to recognize objects, shapes, or patterns in clouds.
 No matter how I treated the images ahead of time, the answer always came back: clouds.